 Even so, I think I might be tempted to slip recycled press releases into the broader ‘fake news’ category since press releases must necessarily put the interests of the PRs’ fee-paying clients before those of the reader (even if they do sometimes coincide).
 In effect, it’s a kind of ‘corporate propaganda’.

 And the truth is that many of those releases still include fabrications, even if they are not quite so creative as Starr’s hamster saga.
-It’s why we have a national day for everything from spaghetti to house plants – somebody in an office made them up to promote their clients’ products and services, and compliant publications found it useful to give them publicity.
+It’s why we have a national day for everything from spaghetti to house plants – somebody in a PR company made them up to promote their clients’ products and services, and compliant publications found it expedient to give them publicity.

 Against this background of softening news, the Internet looms vast and incomprehensible.
 Not only has it carelessly democratised the dissemination of inaccurate and misleading information, it has given it a casual currency.

-Competent researchers – especially those who research for a living – understand that Internet ‘facts’ are of variable quality: some are true, others are not.
+Competent researchers – especially those who research for a living – understand that Internet ‘facts’ are of variable quality: some are true, others are not - and there are a lot of near truths too.
 There are good sites, and bad.

-But a lot of people accept what they read on the Internet at face value, and publish inaccuracies by sharing them with friends without checking the facts first.
+But many people seem to accept what they read on the Internet at face value, and publish inaccuracies by sharing them with friends without checking the facts first.
 It’s a kind of digital gossip that can feed prejudice: the so-called echo effect.

 What is even more worrying is that these days politicians who have been shown to have got their facts wrong seem disinclined to apologise or even make excuses.
 They just shrug it off.
+In my youth, they used to resign.
 Perhaps the Internet has taught us that truth is not all it’s cracked up to be, and so voters are more willing to forgive politicians their serial gaffes.

 Even so, I wonder who is going to hold these post-truth politicians to account.